Formal induction will take place at The Circus Ring of Fame Awards show on

-In the park there are usually rows of high-rise bleachers from where spectators can enjoy all of the ceremonies under open skies.
+In the park there were usually rows of high-rise bleachers from where spectators can enjoy all of the ceremonies under open skies.

 2019's inductees: Four acts will be inducted: The Hernandez Troupe, Ron Morris, Carla Wallenda and the Rodos Troupe and Palace Duo.